 This was Donna’s gorgeous creation the last time spinach was plentiful.
 She adapted it from a BBC Good Food recipe.
+And yes, spinach is again plentiful and what a good weekend for a cooking project!
+We enjoyed it both warm and cold or room temp for the leftovers.

 5 Eggs, separated